hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 The first deterministic semantic root becomes the starting point against which all other sources are evaluated.

-Under HESS:

-The result is a shift from ranking competition to semantic hierarchy.
+Under HESS, the result is a shift from ranking competition to semantic hierarchy.
 Once a primary root exists, downstream publishers are no longer competing to define the topic—they are competing to be recognized in relation to an already established definition.

 At that point, participation occurs downstream, where interpretation and arbitration replace authorship.